International Visiting Scholars Including Researchers, Professors and Post-Docs

 General Information for BC departments

-Many faculty members are interested in bringing foreign nationals to the U.S. (foreign nationals do NOT include permanent residents/green card holders) for short periods of time to engage in research or teaching.
+Any faculty members are interested in bringing foreign nationals to the U.S. (foreign nationals do NOT include permanent residents/green card holders) for short periods of time to engage in research or teaching.
 Below you will find information regarding the definition of a visiting scholar at BC and the typical visas used for international visiting scholars.
-For more information regarding the procedures for inviting an international visiting scholar please click on the link to the right.
-If you have any questions about inviting an international scholar please contact Susan Shea in the Office of International Students and Scholars at email@example.com or (617) 552-8005.
+For more information regarding the procedures for inviting an international visiting scholar please please contact the Office of International Students and Scholars at firstname.lastname@example.org or (617) 552-8005.

 - Primary purpose for coming to US is to do research or to teach (non-tenure track).